MicrosoftDocs/appcenter-docs/docs/dashboard/creating-and-managing-apps.md

 ## Changing app roles

-To change the permission of a collaborator or admin:
+To change the permission of a collaborator:

 1. Select an app from the dashboard
 2. In the left side navigation, select **Settings**